eapodaca/caasp-vagrant/README.md

 # CaaSP-Vagrant

+## What is this?

+Some ruby code and shell scripts to quickly setup a CaaSP cluster (k8s) using vagrant and libvirt.
+Under the covers this uses cloudinit config files to create vagrant users and configure CaaSP node roles.

+## Why?

+Because it was really teadious and time intensive to set these up over and over manually.

+# Setup

 See your distributions instrauction for installing vagrant.
 You may need to consult some [distribution specific instructions to install the libvirt plugin](https://github.com/vagrant-libvirt/vagrant-libvirt#installation).

 On openSUSE a repo needs to be added for vagrant: